kakanksha/Transfer-Learning-in-Keras/README.md

 <h2>DATA</h2>
 <pre>
-1. Download all the data in this folder https://drive.google.com/open?id=1Z4TyI7FcFVEx8qdl4jO9qxvxaqLSqoEu.
+1. Download all the data in this folder <a href=https://drive.google.com/open?id=1Z4TyI7FcFVEx8qdl4jO9qxvxaqLSqoEu>.
 It contains two file both images and labels.
 The label file list the images and their categories in the following format:
 <b>path/to/the/image.tif,category</b> where the categories are numbered 0 to 15, in the following order:
    <b>0 letter